Palermo Cathedral (duomo)

 The splendid cathedral.
 The dome was added by Ferdinando Fuga in 1781–1801.

-The interior of the cathedral in Palermo.
+The interior of the cathedral in Palermo is not very exciting compared to the cathedral in Monreale.

 Detail of a (restored) canopied stoup attributed to Domenico Gagini (1420-92).